 - Extends the deadline by which the DOS must approve or disapprove a voting system submitted for certification.

-- Expands the ballot materials that must be made available for public inspection and creates new access provisions for a candidate, political party official, political committee official, or designee thereof.
+- Expands the ballot materials that must be made available for public inspection and creates new access provisions for a candidate, political party official, political committee.